mcfwesh/Ansible-Driven-CI-CD-Pipeline-for-Docker-Compose-on-AWS-EC2/README.md

 2.  **Prepare the Ansible server:** Copies Ansible playbooks, configuration files, and SSH keys to the Ansible server and installs necessary dependencies (Ansible, Python3, Boto3).

 3.  **Execute the Ansible playbook:** Configures the EC2 instances, installs Docker and Docker Compose, creates a user and adds them to the Docker group, and deploys the application's containers using `docker-compose.yaml`.
-This project assumes that three EC2 instances are already running in AWS, as described in [Module 15c - Dynamically Deploy Ansible playbook in Terraform](https://gitlab.com/mcfwesh/module-15c-dynamically-deploy-ansible-playbook-in-terraform).
-Ansible automatically connects to these instances.

 ## Key Configuration